priyank96/Deep-Portfolio/README.md

 5. Run _makeDataset/companyWise/normalise.py_ to generate `NormalisedCompanyWiseDict.pkl`

+6. Run _makeDataset/companyWise/DatasetInputFormatter.py_ to generate `NormalisedCompanyWiseDict.pkl`

-6. Run _autoEncoder/autoEncoder.py_ to train the Stacked LSTM Auto-Encoder on the dataset!
+7. Run _autoEncoder/autoEncoder.py_ to train the Stacked LSTM Auto-Encoder on the dataset!

+###Note
+Do not commit any of the raw dataset and generated .pkl files!